Are You Considering Majoring in Psychology? Good for You!

 Many students find it makes sense to start their psychology journey at a small school where they can hone their interests and receive personalized attention, then move on to a larger campus to pursue graduate work.
 If this is your plan, it can be a good idea to remain within the same system (in order to ensure that your credits will transfer), so you may begin your bachelor’s degree at a small state campus then move to the bigger city campus for your graduate work.
 Either way, if you do plan to pursue a master’s after your bachelor’s degree, do make sure your credits will move with you!

-How to Apply to a Bachelor's Program in Psychology
+How Long Will it Take to Complete a Bachelor's in Psychology?